kohtseyoung/F-Score-Capstone-Project/Testing.md

 •	Issuing share signals to investors that management believe that its shares are overvalued, thus taking advantage of the over-valuation

 Thus, the increase in number of shares may also indeed serve as a negative indicator for all companies instead of specifically high book-to-market companies, albeit for differing reasons.
 Based on the assessment above, F-Score may serve as a valuable analysis tool for all companies.

+**_F-Score Grouping_**

+Besides assessing F-Score's indicators, some degree of modification to F-Score's original grouping: Low (0-1) and High (8-9) can be considered to assist its applicability on all companies.
+Although a narrower score proves as a strict criteria in selecting companies, its downside includes a lesser diversification of risk and lower investment opportunites stemming from a smaller invesment pool of companies.
+The selection of a narrower F-Score in Joseph D. Piotroski's test is mainly to minimize the high risk of investing on financial distressed company, to ensure the companies selected are truly from both ends of the performance spectrum.

+Using F-Score on companies in general, there is more liberty in the grouping of F-Scores from dealing with lower risks.
+Wes Gray from Alpha Architect and Nehal Joshipura from InvestmentWaves both opted a higher F-Score grouping range: Low (1-3) and High (7-9).

 Research Motivation
 ------------------
-The aim of this research is to reinforce the notion that F-Score is still relevant as an investment tool today ass noted under the literature review.
+The aim of this research is to reinforce the notion that F-Score is still relevant as an investment tool today as noted under the literature review.
 In addition, F-Score’s effectiveness will also be evaluated under different scenarios.
 These are being tested under the following hypothesis:-

 **Hypothesis 1:**